lasercata/Dotfiles/nvim/README.md

 ```
 and download the `vimrc` file from this repository and put it in the file `~/.vimrc`.

+I use [vim-plug](https://github.com/junegunn/vim-plug) as my plugin manager in the configuration file.

 To install the plugins, run `:PlugInstall` in nvim.